GeoMind: An Agentic Workflow for Lithology Classification with Reasoned Tool Invocation

 \subsection{Lithology Classification}

 Lithology classification from well logs is a core sequence-labeling task in subsurface characterization.
 It provides key inputs for reservoir evaluation, stratigraphic interpretation, and geological modeling~\cite{darling2005well,doveton1985log}.
-As illustrated in Figure \ref{fig:example}, well-log data show strong depth-wise sequential structure and lithology-related semantics, which makes it difficult to model long-range stratigraphic dependencies and to disambiguate formation boundaries.
+As illustrated in Figure \ref{fig:example}, well-log data exhibit strong depth-wise sequential structure and lithology-related semantics, making it challenging to model long-range stratigraphic dependencies and to disambiguate formation boundaries.
 Early work typically relied on petrophysical heuristics and rule-based log analysis~\cite{asquith1982basic,doveton1985log}.
 Later studies adopted supervised learning over multivariate logging measurements, using classical models such as GBDT~\cite{ke2017lightgbm} and XGBoost~\cite{chen2015xgboost}.
-More recent work has explored deep sequence and time-series architectures, including CNN/RNN variants~\cite{tschannen2017facies}, attention-based encoders~\cite{xie2024transformer}, to capture local structure and depth-wise dependencies.
-To reduce geologically implausible rapid switches, some methods incorporate stratigraphic priors through smoothing or explicit transition constraints, for example, Markov-style checks~\cite{liu2021lithological,schumann2002hidden}.
-However, these approaches often emphasize local numerical mapping or fixed smoothing, omitting explicit global stratigraphic consistency or a systematic integration of multi-source evidence.
-These gaps reduce interpretability and can hurt robustness in complex geological settings.
+More recent studies have shifted from handcrafted or shallow feature mapping toward deep sequence modeling, where neural architectures are used to learn local log patterns, depth-wise dependencies, and lithology transitions from multivariate well-log sequences~\cite{tschannen2017facies,xie2024transformer,li2026giat}.
+To reduce geologically implausible rapid switches, some methods further incorporate stratigraphic priors through smoothing, Markov-style checks, or explicit transition constraints~\cite{liu2021lithological,schumann2002hidden}.
+However, most existing approaches rely on single-stage numerical mapping or fixed structural priors, with limited integration of global stratigraphic context and cross-scale geological evidence.
+This limits their interpretability and may weaken robustness in complex geological settings.